Satellite-im/warp-docs/hooks/overview.md

 #### Getting Registered Hooks

-Lastly it can be useful to see which hooks are currently registered in the system.
-Getthing those is also very straightforward.
+Lastly, it can be useful to see which hooks are currently registered in the system.
+Getting those are also very straightforward.

 ```rust
 use warp_hooks::hooks::{Hook, Hooks};